Admissions representatives will be happy to direct you to the most appropriate person in the Division to answer your question.

 Phone: (802) 860-2727

 Dr. Laurel Bongiorno has served as a full time faculty member in Champlain College's Education program since 1998.
-She currently serves as the Dean of the Division of Education and Human Studies as well as the Dean of the Robert P. School of Business.
+She currently serves as the Dean of the Division of Education and Human Studies and previously served as the Dean of the Robert P. School of Business.

 Her Bachelor's Degree from Gordon College is in Business and her Master's Degree from Wheelock College Graduate School is in Teaching Young Children.
 This combination of majors was no mistake; Laurel's intended goal was to direct an early childhood program, which she did.
 Bongiorno taught preschool, directed a parent education program, and directed an employer sponsored early childhood program in Burlington, Vermont for twelve years before making the move to higher education.